expeerly/embeddocumentation/README.md

 - Suited for high scalability with robust analytics and adaptive streaming

 **Cons**
-- Needs most dev ressources
+- Needs more dev ressources

 Expeerly strongly recommends using Mux in either version as go-to-embed solution, offering the best user and conversion pushing experience.